-- 168. According to TC Energy, a PCN was required in South Dakota for two reasons: (1) the pipeline would cross the Cheyenne River; and (2) species listed under the ESA "might be affected" by the project. - 169.
-The South Dakota PCN indicates that Keystone XL would cross 41 wetlands (40 palustrine emergent wetlands and 1 palustrine scrub shrub wetland) and 182 waterbodies (24 perennial waterbodies, 69 intermittent waterbodies, 86 ephemeral waterbodies, and 3 seasonal waterbodies) in South Dakota. - 170.
-The South Dakota PCN also includes an "Appendix B" that identifies 181 Non-PCN waters in South Dakota.

-- 171. On August 4, 2017, the Corps issued a verification for the Cheyenne River crossing only, which authorizes construction of a bridge in Meade County.
+- 128. According to TC Energy, a PCN was required in South Dakota for two reasons: (1) the pipeline would cross the Cheyenne River; and (2) species listed under the ESA "might be affected" by the project. - 129.
+The South Dakota PCN indicates that Keystone XL would cross 41 wetlands (40 palustrine emergent wetlands and 1 palustrine scrub shrub wetland) and 182 waterbodies (24 perennial waterbodies, 69 intermittent waterbodies, 86 ephemeral waterbodies, and 3 seasonal waterbodies) in South Dakota. - 130.
+On August 4, 2017, the Army Corps issued a verification for the Cheyenne River crossing, which authorizes construction of a bridge in Meade County.
 Although the PCN and "Memorandum for the Record" accompanying the verification acknowledge that the project would affect 223 aquatic resource crossings in the state, the verification is limited to the Cheyenne River crossing.
 That verification failed to evaluate the individual or cumulative effects of any water crossings in South Dakota other than the Cheyenne River, including how far apart they are from each other, or whether they are "separate and distant."
-Instead, the verification states that cumulative effects were already evaluated in the 2014 EIS, the Corps' NWP 12 EA, and the Omaha Supplemental Decision Document for NWP 12. - 172.
-Upon information and belief, the Corps' position appears to be that the Non-PCN water crossings are tacitly permitted by NWP 12 without the need to be included in the verification, as the verification and Memorandum for the Record are limited to the Cheyenne River crossing.
+Instead, the verification states that cumulative effects were already evaluated in the 2014

+EIS, the Corps' NWP 12 EA, and the Omaha Supplemental Decision Document for NWP 12.

+131. Upon information and belief, the Corps' position appears to be that the "non-PCN" water crossings are tacitly permitted by NWP 12 without the need to be included in the verification, as the verification and Memorandum for the Record are limited to the Cheyenne River crossing.